 After California state officials promised to fix problems in the ESMC, some groups created a false alarm, claiming that the very existence of an ethnic studies curriculum is being threatened.

 This non-existent threat is being used to mislead well-meaning people and fuel an organized, state-wide campaign to preserve the deeply flawed first draft.
-Most recently, a number of local school boards across California have been manipulated into endorsing the first draft of the ESMC.
+A number of local school boards across California have been manipulated into endorsing the current version of the ESMC, even though it is still undergoing revisions by the California Department of Education.

 You can help ensure this curriculum is fixed.